mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0201-web-frameworks.markdown

 to reuse code for common HTTP operations and to structure your code so that it is maintainable.

 ## Web frameworks learning checklist
-[ ] Choose a major web framework ([Django](/django.html) or
+<i class="fa fa-check-square-o"></i>
-    [Flask](/flask.html) recommended) and stick with it
+Choose a major web framework ([Django](/django.html) or [Flask](/flask.html) are recommended) and stick with it.

-[ ] Work through a detailed tutorial found within the resources links on the
+<i class="fa fa-check-square-o"></i>
-    framework's page
+Work through a detailed tutorial found within the resources links on the framework's page.

-[ ] Study open source examples built with your framework of choice so you can
+<i class="fa fa-check-square-o"></i>
-    take parts of those projects and use the code in your application
+Study open source examples built with your framework of choice so you can take parts of those projects and reuse the code in your application.

-[ ] Build the first simple iteration of your web application then go to
+<i class="fa fa-check-square-o"></i>
-    the [deployment](/deployment.html) section to make it accessible on the web
+Build the first simple iteration of your web application then go to the [deployment](/deployment.html) section to make it accessible on the web.

 ## Common web framework functionality